A new way of understanding reward

 At Hay Group, we will strive to understand your business and how designing rewards right can make a difference.
 Most of all, we ‘know’ people, what motivates them and how to effectively influence them.

 Our style is to approach reward from a business and an integrated, not just technical, perspective.
-We blend the financial, organisational and behavioural aspects of reward to create tailored programmes that fit the business strategy as well as HR goals.
+We blend the financial, organisational and behavioural aspects of reward to create tailored programs that fit the business strategy as well as HR goals.
 We also make use of proven diagnostic and survey methodologies and our database of rewards offered in businesses across the world.

 Hay Group’s approach